erwasambo/africachronicles/README.md

 - It provides phpMyAdmin at /phpmyadmin
 - It is documented for less advanced users (like me)

+##Continous Intergration
+run command

+bash /root/continousdocker.sh

+after ssh into the server.
+This will rebuild the continer
 ##Usage

     If using Vagrant, please see the extra steps in the next subsection.